elephantscale/es-training-new/machine-learning/slides/Text-Analytics-Generic.md

  *  **CBOW (Continuous Bag of Words)**

-     - Tries to predict a word on bases of it’s neighbors.
+     - Tries to predict a word on bases of it's neighbors.

  *  **SkipGram**